Elaina-Official/AI-Learning-Notes/Machine Learning/Part2 Advanced Learning Algorithms.md

 The Random Forest algorithm is an ensemble learning method that builds multiple decision trees to perform classification or regression.
 Each tree is trained on a random subset of the original dataset, and at each node, only a randomly selected subset of features is considered for splitting.
 The final prediction is made by aggregating the results of all the trees, either through majority voting or averaging.

 We usually choose the size of forest between $64$ and $128$.
 At each node, when choosing a feature to use to split, if $n$ features are available, pick a random subset of $k < n$ features and allow the algorithm to only choose from that subset of features.
-A typical choice for the value of $k$ would be to choose it to be square root of $n$.
+A typical choice for the value of $k$ would be to choose it to be square root of $n\ (k = \sqrt{n})$.

-## Week 4
+#### XGBoost

+XGBoost (Extreme Gradient Boosting) is an efficient and flexible machine learning algorithm that is part of the **gradient boosting framework**.
+It builds a series of decision trees iteratively, with each new tree improving the model's performance by **minimizing a loss function** based on the previous trees.

+It is widely popular in data competitions and real-world applications, particularly for large-scale datasets and complex problems.
+It is commonly used for tasks such as classification, regression, and ranking, and has been highly successful in Kaggle competitions.

+#### When to Use Decision Trees

+**Decision Trees and Tree ensembles**

+- Works well on tabular (structured) data
+- Not recommended for unstructured data (images, audio, text)
+- Fast
+- Small decision trees may be human interpretable

+**Neural Networks**

+- Works well on all types of data, including tabular (structured) and unstructured data
+- May be slower than a decision tree
+- Works with transfer learning
+- When building a system of multiple models working together, it might be easier to string together multiple neural networks